Leadership – Small Company

 Employees have enthusiastically participated in community outreach, helping to host events for the intelligence community.
 Unusual giveaways given out during required meetings such as vendor t-shirts, tubes of German mustard, Star Wars cups, etc has kept the culture fun.
 Because of programs like ‘Bonusly’ (peer recognition, Google Hangouts, etc.), even the lone employee in Colorado stays engaged and feels a part of the team.

-Jo’s speaking engagements at career fairs and providing tips for candidates has increased employer branding.
-For 2016, she already has 20 events on the books, including a national conference, and she has been solicited to write blogposts for career boards.
+Teresa’s speaking engagements at career fairs and providing tips for candidates has increased employer branding.
+For 2016, she already has 20 events on the books, including a national conference, and she has been solicited to write blog posts for career boards.

 Leadership – Small Company

-Stephanie joined XLA just as it completed a merger of two dissimilar organizations from the services provided to the culture established.
-Faced additionally with layoffs, budget constraints, company re-organization and high turnover of the Executive Team, Stephanie was instrumental in the balance of uncertainty and commitment in the organization.
+Monika joined XLA just as it completed a merger of two dissimilar organizations from the services provided to the culture established.
+Faced additionally with layoffs, budget constraints, company re-organization and high turnover of the Executive Team, Monika was instrumental in the balance of uncertainty and commitment in the organization.
 Communication, engagement, and retention were keys to the success of the organization.

-Stephanie has encountered and successfully resolved a broad spectrum of leadership challenges at all levels of the organization by building a sense of teamwork and pride in the organization.
+Monika has encountered and successfully resolved a broad spectrum of leadership challenges at all levels of the organization by building a sense of teamwork and pride in the organization.
 She rallies the teams to work under a shared vision and sense of purpose.
 She identifies toxic elements and builds unified teams through coaching and counseling, increasing awareness of how behaviors affect others in the office, further encouraging an inclusive culture.
-Through her efforts she has touched the lives of 60% of the XLA workforce.
+Through her efforts, she has touched the lives of 60% of the XLA workforce

 CHRO of the Year – Small Company

-To achieve a long-term goal of 10 times the growth in 10 years while still remaining a best place to work is a clearly challenging objective.
-A trusted strategic advisor and confidant to the CEO/President and the leadership team, Stephanie Glancey Mount is well positioned to influence Eagle Hill’s strategic initiatives as Senior Director, Head of Human Resources.
-She implemented the overall vision for all facets of talent management and has done so amidst rapid growth, while continuing to demonstrate the organization’s key values and embodying its family-oriented culture.
+To achieve a long-term goal of 10 times the growth in 10 years while still remaining the best place to work is a clearly challenging objective.
+A trusted strategic advisor and confidant to the CEO/President and the leadership team, Carolina is well positioned to influence Eagle Hill’s strategic initiatives as Senior Director, Head of Human Resources.
+She implemented the overall vision for all facets of talent management and has done so amidst rapid growth while continuing to demonstrate the organization’s key values and embodying its family-oriented culture.

-Stephanie created and implemented three key strategies in support of the company’s long term goal.
+Carolina created and implemented three key strategies in support of the company’s long-term goal.
 The first was to address the challenge of attracting and hiring “A” players.
 She rolled out a new hiring methodology that standardized the screening approach, leveraging her change management expertise to train a dispersed recruiting team on the new process.
 As a result, the company saw an increase in high performers from 23% to 78%.

 Her second strategy was to retain “A” players by providing career paths and development support.
 She worked closely with executives to define clear performance standards and expectations.
 Next, she introduced new career levels and a competency framework, which outlines expectations by level.
 Lastly, she seamlessly rolled out the new performance review process to the company.

-As Eagle Hill Consulting continues to grow, strategies implemented by Stephanie are positively impacting the company.
+As Red Hill Consulting continues to grow, strategies implemented by Carolina are positively impacting the company.
 The average retention rate is 93%, and 93% of employees believe that it is a “best place to work.”
-Further, Eagle Hill has been recognized locally and nationally for their award winning culture and business growth.
+Further, Red Hill has been recognized locally and nationally for their award-winning culture and business growth.

 CHRO – Small Company

-“Our people are our strength” is AVIAN’s philosophy when interacting with employees.
+“Our people are our strength” is DARMA’s philosophy when interacting with employees.
 Their overall corporate value is simple – they care for their employees.
 This care extends from their employees to their clients, reaffirming the value of taking care of one another.
-Kelly Perry, Director of Human Resources, is a tireless champion and advocate for the company.
-Her deep commitment to putting employees first was an asset to her when confronted with the many challenges associated with not having a formal onboarding program amidst rapid growth at AVIAN.
+Maria Hogan, Director of Human Resources, is a tireless champion and advocate for the company.
+Her deep commitment to putting employees first was an asset to her when confronted with the many challenges associated with not having a formal onboarding program amidst rapid growth at DARMA.

-Since the launch of the program, AVIAN’s attrition rate has dropped by 7.5%.
-Additionally, AVIAN was recognized as one of the Washingtonian’s 50 Great Places to Work in 2015.
-Kelly’s belief that her purpose in life is to help others has come to fruition through her work at AVIAN.
+Since the launch of the program, DARMA’s attrition rate has dropped by 7.5%.
+Additionally, DARMA was recognized as one of the Washingtonian’s 50 Great Places to Work in 2015.
+Maria’s belief that her purpose in life is to help others has come to fruition through her work at DARMA.
 Identified as “The Manager of Lasting Impressions”, she is valued for both her professionalism and her humanism.

-Barry Melnkovic is the Chief HR Officer at Amtrak.
-Amtrak is the national rail operator with 21,000 route miles in 46 states, DC and three Canadian provinces and has over 20,000 employees.
+Tom Main is the Chief HR Officer at Ambay.
+Ambay is the national rail operator with 21,000 route miles in 46 states, DC and three Canadian provinces and has over 20,000 employees.

-Barry introduced a 5-year roadmap for making Amtrak a company known for safety, customer service and high performance.
-Amtrak’s Human Capital team redefined the employment experience with the Amtrak Total Rewards performance-based incentive program with Board approval.
-The Learning Council manages training and uses an integrated talent management approach in regards to sourcing candidates, coaching, feedback and monitoring of performance and ongoing career growth and development.
+Tom introduced a 5-year roadmap for making Ambay a company known for safety, customer service, and high performance.
+Ambay’s Human Capital team redefined the employment experience with the Ambay Total Rewards performance-based incentive program with Board approval.
+The Learning Council manages training and uses an integrated talent management approach in regards to sourcing candidates, coaching, feedback, and monitoring of performance and ongoing career growth and development.
 An enterprise-wide Lean/Six Sigma process was also implemented resulting in 14 Human Capital processes having met ISO 9001 certification.

-Through the first-ever Human Capital Strategy, Barry established clear goals and measures to track progress and deliver results.
-Barry led the development and implementation of a comprehensive, multi-year implementation plan based on the ADKAR change management model.
-This approach educated, informed and engaged stakeholders via in-person, teleconferences, webcasts, videos, home mailers and a toll-free hotline.
+Through the first-ever Human Capital Strategy, Tom established clear goals and measures to track progress and deliver results.
+Tom led the development and implementation of a comprehensive, multi-year implementation plan based on the ADKAR change management model.
+This approach educated, informed and engaged stakeholders via in-person, teleconferences, webcasts, videos, home mailers, and a toll-free hotline.
 Monthly Board meetings included a progress dashboard and weekly status updates to keep the Executive Committee updated on the project.